UniversalRobots/Universal_Robots_ROS_Driver/README.md

 ### I started everything, but I cannot control the robot.
 The `External Control` program node from the URCap is not running on the robot.
 Make sure to create a program containing this node on the robot and start it.
-Inside the ROS terminal you should see the output `Robot ready to receive control commands.`
+Inside the ROS terminal, you should see the output `Robot ready to receive control commands.`

 **Note:** When interacting with the teach pendant, or sending other primary programs to the robot, the program will be stopped.
-On the ROS terminal you will see an output `Connection to robot dropped, waiting for new connection`.
+On the ROS terminal, you will see an output `Connection to robot dropped, waiting for new connection`.
 In those cases, restart program execution (e.g. by pressing the play button on the TP, or calling `rosservice call /ur_hardware_interface/dashboard/play` as explained [here](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/issues/33) and [here](ur_robot_driver/doc/ROS_INTERFACE.md#ur_robot_driver_node)).